 Rod & Angelika Ragsdale

-Rod and Angelika Ragsdale serve in Cote d'Ivoire, Africa, and have for nearly 20 years.
+Rod and Angelika Ragsdale have served in Cote d'Ivoire, Africa for nearly 20 years.
 Rod helps with training and educating pastors at a Bible institute.
 Angelika teaches the ladies of future pastors in health and hygiene, as well as French and their walk with Jesus.
-Rod and Angelika are also trying to raise awareness among the people in North Africa to protect the wild animals from extinction, and limit the cutting of tropical forests around them.
+Rod and Angelika are also trying to raise awareness among the people in North Africa to protect wild animals from extinction and limit the cutting of tropical forests around them.